alx741/vinfo/README.md

 ## 3.2 Use outside Vim

-When your are not inside a Vim session but in the shell prompt you can invoke Vinfo as a command by using the following shell script:
+When you're not inside a Vim session but in the shell prompt you can invoke Vinfo as a command by using the following shell script:

         #! /bin/sh